Home » BCIS infrastructure forecast

-Civil engineering costs are forecast to rise by 15% over the next five years to 2Q2029, while civil engineering tender prices are predicted to increase by 23% over the same period, according to the latest forecast from BCIS.
+Civil engineering costs are forecast to rise by 16% over the next five years to 3Q2029, while civil engineering tender prices are predicted to increase by 23% over the same period, according to our latest forecast data.

-New work infrastructure output is expected to decline by 3% in 2024, before recovering from 2025.
-Output in this sector is forecast to rise by 19% over the next five years, driven by strong growth in the electricity sub-sector.
+New work infrastructure output is expected to have declined by 8.9% in 2024 but is set to return to growth from this year.
+Output in this sector is forecast to rise by 18% over the next five years, driven by strong growth in the electricity sub-sector.

-The full details of the forecast are available in the BCIS CapX.
+The full details of the forecast are available in BCIS CapX.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.